Ardelyx Medical Affairs

 Call your doctor for medical advice about side effects.

-A Product Complaint (PC) is any written, electronic, or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness, or performance of a drug or device after it is released for distribution.
+A Product Complaint is any written, electronic or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness or performance of a drug or device after it is released for distribution.

 What is CKD?

-Chronic Kidney Disease (CKD) is the progressive deterioration of kidney function that can occur over several months or years.
-The kidneys’ main job are to filter extra water and wastes out of blood to make urine.
+Chronic kidney disease (CKD) is the progressive deterioration of kidney function that can occur over time.
+The kidneys’ main job is to filter excess water and waste out of blood via urine.
 To keep the body working properly, the kidneys balance salts and minerals—such as calcium, phosphorus, sodium, and potassium—that circulate in the blood.
 Kidneys also make hormones that help control blood pressure, make red blood cells, and keep bones strong.

-If deterioration of the kidneys continues unhalted by changes in lifestyle or with the assistance of pharmacological intervention, the disease will likely cause significant cardiovascular morbidity, and can progress to the final stage of CKD, where kidney function will be lost entirely.
+If deterioration of the kidneys continues, the disease will likely cause significant cardiovascular morbidity, and can progress to kidney failure.

-Current management of late-stage CKD includes hemodialysis and peritoneal dialysis as a means to filter toxins from the blood once the kidneys have failed.
-Unless this intervention occurs, kidney failure results in the accumulation of waste products that may ultimately cause death.
-Hemodialysis, the most common form of dialysis, generally requires a patient to visit a dialysis center at least three times per week for a minimum three-hour session, significantly reducing quality of life and productivity.
+Current management of kidney failure includes hemodialysis and peritoneal dialysis as a means to filter toxins from the blood once the kidneys have failed.
+Without dialysis or transplant, kidney failure results in the accumulation of waste products that may ultimately cause death.
+Hemodialysis, the most common form of dialysis, generally requires a patient to visit a dialysis center at least three times per week for a minimum three-hour session, significantly impacting quality of life.

-There are currently estimated to be more than 35 million people in the U.S. suffering from chronic kidney disease, almost 500,000 of whom are in the later stages of disease and treated with hemodialysis.
+There are currently estimated to be more than 35 million people in the U.S. suffering from chronic kidney disease, more than 550,000 of whom are treated with dialysis.